Wyoming Cavalry: Original franchise (2000-2014)

 The team began play in 2000 as an expansion member of the original Indoor Football League as the Casper Cavalry.
 Despite a successful inaugural season, they fell in the playoffs to the Black Hills Machine.
 When the original IFL folded, the Cavalry moved to the newly formed National Indoor Football League as the "Wyoming Cavalry" and became a charter member.
 The team also saw front office changes, as they were purchased by a local ownership group, headed by Mike Argeri Layton.
 The team was decently successful, making the playoffs in four of their seven overall seasons, as well as making it to the inaugural Indoor Bowl, losing to the Mississippi Fire Dogs.

 On August 18, 2007, the Cavalry officially announced they would join the American Indoor Football Association as a flagship team of the league's new Western Division.
 On July 26, 2009, the Cavalry hosted the Reading Express in AIFA Bowl III and were defeated 65–42.
 On July 25, 2010, the Cavalry traveled to Baltimore to take on the Mariners in AIFA Bowl IV and would go on to lose 57–42.
 As of the end of the 2010 season, the Cavalry are 0–5 in championship games.

 On September 1, 2010, the Cavalry announced they would be joining the Indoor Football League as an expansion member for the 2011 season.

 For the 2013 season, its third in the IFL, the Cavalry hired rookie head coach Ryan Lingenfelder to replace longtime head coach Dan "Majic" Maciejczak.
 Lingenfelder, a former AFL player, served as defensive coordinator of the Tri-Cities Fever for the previous three seasons.
 Shortly before the 2013 season began, the owner of the Cheyenne Warriors died and the IFL revised its schedule to accommodate the now 9-team league.
 The Cavalry had been scheduled to play two games against the projected in-state rival.
 Barney O'Donnell III joined the team as the new starting quarterback.
 After compiling a 2–24 record in 2 seasons, Lingenfelder was relieved of his coaching duties.
 In September 2014, majority owner Mitch Zimmerman announced that the team would cease operations.
 Ownership cited a decline in attendance, despite robust sponsorship.

 Cavalry legacy reborn (AIF, 2026)

 The Wyoming Cavalry name lives on with a new expansion team which is set to play for American Indoor Football in Gillette, Wyoming, in 2026 at the Wyoming Center at the CAM-PLEX.
-Dominic Montero, founder of the current incarnations of AIF and the Calvary, and former owners Mike and Argeri Layton granted a joint interview with Cowboy State Daily in which the Laytons gave their blessing to Montero for the new venture.
+Dominic Montero, founder of the current incarnations of AIF and the Cavalry, and former owners Mike and Argeri Layton granted a joint interview with Cowboy State Daily in which the Laytons gave their blessing to Montero for the new venture.